eranimo/imperianova/docs/game.md

 Polities are controlled by the AI or the player.

+Polities can be subservient to other polities.
+The Player might play a polity that is subservient to an AI controlled polity.

 Polities can be either alive or dead.
+A dead polity is one that has no Organizations.

 Polities are created by other polities.